Cloud Solution Provider program guide, agreements, price lists, and offers

 Usage-based pricing is dynamic and changes frequently.
 Examples of usage-based services include Microsoft Azure.

 One-time purchase pricing is also dynamic.
-Examples of one-time purchases include Microsoft Azure reserved VM instances.
+Examples of one-time purchases include Microsoft Azure reservations and corresponding subscriptions to Windows Server and SQL software.

-As a partner in CSP, you can sell Office 365, Enterprise Mobility Suite, Microsoft Dynamics CRM, and Microsoft Azure to customers.
-For more information about which offers and product bundles are available to sell within these product families, see the CSP offer matrix on the Pricing and offers page, available from your Dashboard menu.
+As a partner in CSP, you can sell a wide range of Microsoft products, services, and solutions, including Office 365, Enterprise Mobility Suite, Microsoft Dynamics, and Microsoft Azure.
+For more information about which offers are available for you to sell within these product families, see the CSP offer matrix on the Pricing and offers page, available from your Partner Center menu.
 This document is updated monthly.

 For CSP partners who use the Crest Usage Record API, Microsoft also publishes a list of the Azure Services in CSP on the Pricing and offers page.